In this piece, we’re getting into all things SaaS.

 - The easy adopt-and-drop nature of SaaS makes users fickle, so shaky deployments or bugs can kill a great product dead in the water

 - For the same reason, SaaS apps are expected to launch new features in line with users’ developing needs (the competition sure will be) hence DevOps

 Remember when we said there was no one-size-fits-all solution?

-Well If you want a deeper look at some example SaaS architectures and explore that issue in-depth, we’ve got just the report for you.
+Well, If you want a deeper look at some example SaaS architectures and to explore that issue in-depth, we’ve got just the report for you.